mozilla/fx-private-relay/README.md

 of the translations submodule:

 * `git push`

+An automated process updates the submodule daily, bringing in any new changes and translations from the Localization Team.

 ### Recommended: Enable Firefox Accounts authentication
 To enable Firefox Accounts authentication on your local server, you can use the